thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/users.md

 ## Delete user

 Logged-in user can delete other users, but not itself.
-To delete the user follow these steps:
+To delete the user, follow these steps:

 1. Find the user in the _Users_ table and click on the corresponding row.
 2. Click the _Delete user_ button and confirm the action by selecting _Yes_.